slyduda/konnect-team-interview-frontend-exercise/README.md

 #### Setup Notation for Composition API

-The second thing that I wanted to do was convert the defineSetup notation to a setup notation for code simplification and matching our programming pattern closer to that of a the Functional Frontend patter that we are seeing more from the community (due to some changes in React)
+The second thing that I wanted to do was convert the defineSetup notation to a setup notation for code simplification and matching our programming pattern closer to that of the functional programming patterns that we are seeing more from the frontend community (heavily due to some changes in React)

 - Pros

-Our code is a lot more clean.
+Our code is a lot cleaner.
 We are able to cut lines out and rearrange functions and refs in places that make our application more readable.

 - Cons